tari-labs/tari-university/mimblewimble-1/PITCHME.md

 * Alice knows all the values in the transaction.
 * Bob only knows the shared private key `$k_1$`, his blinding factor, `$r_1$` and subsequently the amount he's receiving.
-* Bob can validate that the transaction amounts sum to zero, but don't know the other values.
+* Bob can validate that the transaction amounts sum to zero, but doesn't know the other values.
 * Alice knows the private key, `$k_1$`, but not `$r_1$`, so can't spend Bob's Tari, since she can't derive the private key sum from this information.